-Mt Albert homicide victim identified as Tom Coombes
+Mt Albert homicide: Man arrested, victim identified as Tom Coombes

 He was also a volunteer firefighter for the seaside community.

-Police named him this afternoon and extend their condolences to his family and friends.
-They said the homicide investigation remained ongoing.
+Police extended their condolences to his family and friends.

 Tributes have been posted online for the young man who was believed to have been a keen surfer and mountain biker.